briancavalier/when-v8-invalid-optimization/README.md

 ### Expected result

-Program completes without error
+Program completes without error.

 ### Actual result

-Program fails at a seemingly random, but reproducible iteration:
+Program fails at a seemingly random, but reproducible iteration.

+The stack trace below points to [this line in the `_beget` function](https://github.com/cujojs/when/blob/3.6.0/lib/makePromise.js#L166).

 ```
 <lots more output above>